-“We’re trying to be right at that tempo,” running back
+"We're trying to be right at that tempo," running back Toby Gerhart said.

 Fisch said he has focused on tempo since after the 2011 season, his first of two seasons as the offensive coordinator at the University of Miami.
 He said he had studied not only the approach of Eagles Head Coach Chip Kelly – then at the University of Oregon – but of Auburn Head Coach Gus Malzahn.
 Fisch said the Hurricanes "became a tempo team" the following season, not huddling at all.

 "That's our game," wide receiver Cecil Shorts III said.
 "We want to be relentless and we want to have tempo."

 Fisch said the Jaguars would have liked to have run higher tempo last year, but first-down efficiency hurt that objective.
 He also said as the Jaguars improved on first down, they improved tempo.